TEC-Toolkit/rdf_explorer/README.md

 ## RDF Explorer

-RDF explorer is a Linked Data Frontend for SPARQL Endpoints
+RDF explorer is a Linked Data Frontend for SPARQL Endpoints.

+This fork specializes rdf_explorer for the Conversion Factors KG.

 ### How to build